-This paper fills a significant gap in the literature by creating a unique dataset comprised of daily trading observations on grain futures contracts traded at the Chicago Board of Trade that were hand-collected for the interwar years of 1921-1939.
-We focus on wheat and corn futures markets, which represent two of the most traded and regulated commodities 60 throughout the interwar period.
-In addition to futures price quotations, trading volume and open interest, we also collect detailed information on different classes of futures traders.
-Using these data, we construct futures continuous time series and speculation measures for selected intervar sub-periods.
-In general, the focus is on describing and understanding the functioning and regulation of trading in the early grains futures markets.
-To illustrate the 65 potential usefulness of the new dataset, we empirically analyse whether the assumed negative impact of speculative activity, based on which several regulatory changes were made, reflects the interwar futures trading.
-More precisely, we investigate the drivers of interwar speculative trading decisions.
-Next, we explore to what extent interwar speculative behaviour affects the volatility of grain futures prices utilizing a more recent econometric technique, namely a generalized autoregressive conditional heteroskedasticity (GARCH) framework (Bollerslev, 1986).
-Our findings suggest that speculators significantly adjust their trading positions according to past price and returns movements.
-Perhaps most important, we do not find any evidence of speculative activity amplifying the volatility of grain prices in early futures markets.
-75 dataset by digitizing daily information on interwar grain futures trading at one of the most dominant commodity exchanges in the United States, the Chicago Board of Trade.
+- In addition to futures price quotations, trading volume and open interest, we also collect detailed information on different classes of futures traders.
+Using these data, we construct futures continuous time series and speculation measures for selected interwar sub-periods. - The new dataset cannot address all the outstanding issues regarding the interwar grains futures markets, but is a significant step forward.
+Descriptively, the data allow us to better understand the functioning and regulation of trading in early futures markets while empir-75 ically, we focus on two issues: first, we test the drivers of interwar speculative decisions; second, we analyse to what extent interwar speculative behaviour affects the volatility of grain futures prices utilizing a more modern econometric technique, namely a generalized autoregressive conditional heteroskedasticity (GARCH) framework (Bollerslev, 1986).
+Interestingly, our findings suggest that speculators significantly adjust their trading positions 80 according to past price and returns movements, but follow different trading strategies before and after the onset of the Great Depression.
+We also show that during the "roaring" 1920s, futures speculators ignored daily negative financial market news.
+Perhaps most importantly, we do not find any evidence of "evil" speculative activity amplifying the volatility of grain prices in early futures markets.
+85 prices in early futures markets.
+Our study contributes to the existing literature in three ways: First, we assemble a new dataset by digitizing daily information on interwar grain futures trading at one of the most dominant commodity exchanges in the United States, the Chicago Board of Trade.
+This high frequency data, collected for almost the entire interwar period, is arguably the missing link that is required to empirically answer the longstanding question about whether speculative trading activity was a destabilizing force for the early grain futures markets.
 Second, we contribute to current efforts at constructing long historic futures continuation prices series (see, Levine et al., 2018; Bhardwaj et al., 2019; Zhang, 2021), by prolonging the available data on wheat and corn futures prices.
-Third, our empirical findings offer new evidence dealing with the unsettled question whether, during the interwar years, futures speculators destabilize grain markets, by heightening the volatility of prices.
+Third, our empirical findings offer new evidence dealing with the unanswered question of whether futures speculators, in particular during the interwar years, destabilize grain markets, by heightening the volatility of prices.
+As was futures regulatory authority continues to blame (large) speculative trading for the recent spikes in grain prices observed since 2004 (Masters, 2009).
+Yet, the central question in the academic literature regarding the consequences of speculative trading behaviour in modern futures markets remains unanswered, exactly as before.
+Our results therefore contribute to the ongoing academic debate (see, for example, Brunetti and Büyükşahin, 2009; Irwin et al., 2009; Robles et al., 2009; Stoll and Whaley, 2010; Manera et al., 2016) by providing new insights and evidence into the origins of modern futures trading.
 To the best of our knowledge, we are the first to digitize some of the oldest evidence of grain futures markets, and empirically analyse such high frequency data covering most of the U.S. interwar period.